 Breakfast at the hotel.
 In the morning, you will be greeted by a tour guide who will take you on a tour to the most remarkable sights of Phnom Penh.
 First, head to Wat Phnom Temple, the founding place of the city on a small hilltop.
 Then continue along the riverfront to the Royal Palace.
 This palace dates back to 1866 and houses the Silver Pagoda, named for the over 5,000 heavy silver tiles that cover its floors.
 Its original name is Wat Prakeo, meaning Temple of the Emerald Buddha.
 In this temple, view a collection of Buddhas in gold, silver, crystal, and bronze.

-The next stop is the National Museum, built in traditional Khmer style, considered as the house of the world’s foremost collection of ancient Khmer artistic, archaeological, and religious artifacts from the 4th to the 13th centuries.
+The next stop will be the National Museum, built in traditional Khmer style, considered as the house of the world’s foremost collection of ancient Khmer artistic, archaeological, and religious artifacts from the 4th to the 13th centuries.
 Over 5,000 pieces are on display, constituting a repository of the Kingdom’s cultural wealth.
 In addition, the roof space is home of a large bat colony!

-Then continue to visit the Killing Fields of Choeung Ek where you will be told stories from survivors and liberators of the camp.
+Then continue to visit the Killing Fields of Choeung Ek, where you will be told stories from survivors and liberators of the camp.
 A grim, but important visit that will allow you to dig below the surface and understand Cambodia better.

 Late in the afternoon, enjoy an atmospheric sunset river cruise and watch how Phnom Penh’s popular riverfront comes to life in the early evening.
 Enjoy fresh coconut juice onboard.
 After the cruise trip, head to the riverside area of Phnom Penh, a pleasant French style promenade that is great for people viewing.
-In the early evening (and morning) various activities take place include exercise classes, Khmer dancing and plenty of snacking on local food.
+In the early evening (and morning), various activities will take place include exercise classes, Khmer dancing and plenty of snacking on local food.
 You can participate in a Khmer dance class which is a lot of fun for all!
-From here you can either be taken back to your hotel or left to explore this bustling area independently and have dinner at one of the many great restaurants at the riverfront (dinner is on your own account).
+From here you can either be taken back to your hotel or left to explore this bustling area independently and have dinner at one of the many great restaurants at the riverfront (dinner will be on your own account).

 Meals included: Breakfast